Stink Bug

 How to Keep Stink Bugs Out of the House

 Our exclusive treatment covers the exterior areas of the home where they land; knocking them out before, they get in.
-Suburban Exterminating will begin our treatments as the temperatures get cooler; please call now to schedule an appointment, our schedules fill quickly.
+Suburban Exterminating will begin our treatments as the temperatures get cooler; contact us now to schedule an appointment, as our schedules fill quickly.

 Stink bugs are considered to be an invasive species because they eat voraciously from our gardens and farms.
 They begin to come inside with cooler temperatures.
 Have you seen any in your attic or dark closet or behind walls near the top of your house?
 If you live in a drafty old house, you’re probably seeing them everywhere.